Updated: Jul 8

 We're making the distinction between real Piscean love, spirituality, understanding, and communion and the highly-illusory, highly glossed-up, cardboard cutout versions we see portrayed so often through media and social media.

 If we're not able to make the distinctions between what's real and what's illusory, some big karmic wallops are possible.

-As we move more fully into the Age of Aquarius, we're moving out of reach of illusion and all that goes along with it.
-We're being released from some old psychic or etheric webs that have bound us.
+As we move more fully into the Aquarian Era, we can move further out of reach of illusion and all that goes along with it.
+With diligence, we can be released from old psychic or etheric webs that have bound us.
 The lightning bolt strikes of Uranian insight (Aquarius' planetary ruler) are lighting the way into new territory and fresher dynamics.
 They're showing us the route out of "Image Factory Hell" once and for all...
 Let's go, shall we?